 Stream #3: FAQ's

 In this section, you can not only view the questions of other students, but also submit your own.

 This section has a wide variety of resources, my favorite of which was the "Director's Cut" of Benny's book, Fluent in 3 Months.
 Relevant articles, interviews, videos--language hacks galore.

 Anyways, I hope this review was useful.
 If you do try out Benny's system, I'd love to hear your thoughts about it.

-Also, if Japanese is your true language love, then you should probably get down on some of this free course action:
+Also, if Japanese is your true language love, then NativShark is the place for you.